retifrav/scraps/_linux/kubernetes.md

 Hello Kubernetes bootcamp! | Running on: kubernetes-bootcamp-855d5cc575-zg97m | v=1
 ```

 To clarify again, just in case, that port is only exposed on the server, and you cannot access it from the "big internet".
+But, as I understand it, if it was not a [minikube](#minikube) but a "proper" Kubernetes cluster hosted at cloud provider, then instead of `pending` status for `EXTERNAL-IP` of the services it would be an actual publicly available IP-address automatically assigned by your cluster/cloud provider.

 #### Labels